 What about coats/ hair bands do they need to be school coloured?

 Coats and hair bands for our school don't need to be school colours, and in fact having a unique coat can really help you to pick out your child in a crowded playground.
 D always stands out in her 'space coat'!
-Hairbands in the school colour are popular and easy to come by, but as long as hair is tied back (and be prepared for regular 'nits letters' emphasising this) the school aren't too fussed what colour you use.
+Hairbands in the school colour are popular and easy to come by, but as long as hair is tied back (and be prepared for regular 'nits letters' emphasising this) most schools aren't too fussed what colour you use.

 Anything else they need?
 Eg stationery/ name tags